The Top Things to Do in Franklin, Tennessee: A Rich History, An Exciting Present, A Promising Future

 I left Franklin, grateful to have spent some quality time there, and with this strong sense that what I found here, well — it simply can’t quite be found anywhere else.

 We want to thank Visit Franklin for hosting us as media.
-All thoughts and opinions are completely are own.
+All thoughts and opinions are completely our own.